Who and what is…

 Hebrew: יִשְׂרָאֵל —transliteration: Yisrael —meaning: God strives —occurrences: 2506

-This is the name of a patriarch and two people groups.
+This is the name of a patriarch, his descendants, 2 ancient kingdoms, and a modern nation.

 This is the name conferred on Hebrew patriarch Jacob after the great prayer-struggle at Peniel (Genesis 32:28), because “as a prince he had power with God and prevailed”